Pipelines

 See the following pages for language-specific details for defining pipelines:

-The Information tab provides options for configuring basic information about the pipeline. (small differences exist between the Nextflow and CWL versions)
+The details tab provides options for configuring basic information about the pipeline.

 Code